red-hat-data-services/NeMo-Guardrails/docs/getting-started.md

    $ export NVIDIA_API_KEY=<nvapi-...>
    ```

-1. Create a _configuration store_ directory, such as `config` and add a `config/config.yml` file with the following contents:
+1. Create a _configuration store_ directory, such as `config`.
+2. Copy the following configuration code and save as `config.yml` in the `config` directory.

    ```{literalinclude} ../examples/configs/gs_content_safety/config/config.yml
    :language: yaml